jayleenli/Data-Structures-and-Algorithms-Notes/DataStructsNAlgorithms/SplayTrees.md

 #### Insert(x) O(logN)
 * just insert normally as bst. then splay that key back to the root.
+* Other way that is done (done in class) is split(x,t) and replace t with new tree of new root node with i in it.
+Whose left and right subtree are t1 and t2 from split.

 #### Delete (x,t) O(logN)
 * call access (x,t) first, if its not found, the tree just gets restructed.
 * if it is found, it splayed with x as the root